Windofbitter/wind-st/docs/frontend-pages.md

 At a high level, the app has:

 - A **Chat Workspace** where users actually talk to characters.
-- A **Character & Prompt Stack editor** to configure personas and prompt blocks.
+- A **Character Prompt Builder** to configure personas and prompt stacks per character.
 - **Resource management pages** for presets, lorebooks, LLM connections, MCP servers.
 - Optional **debug/ops views** for chat runs and system health.